If you own a smart TV or are thinking about purchasing one, here’s all you need to know about using your smart TV to play virtual casino games.

 All smart TV’s have a home page where you can access the different features that the TV has to offer, with apps that are free to download.
 Each television manufacturer has its own app store, so the individual features available vary between different makes and models.
 Actions on a smart TV are controlled using either a special remote or with voice control.
 Remote apps can also be downloaded from the App Store or Google Play that allow you to control your smart TV from anywhere in the house using your mobile phone or tablet.

 2015 saw the release of many smart TV’s, most of which come in full HD, LCD and LED.
 Manufacturers behind the most popular models include Panasonic, LG, Sony, Samsung and Hisense.

 - LG 4K Smart TV

 - Panasonic Viera Series

 A majority of the new TV’s hitting the market come with smart capabilities, starting from the affordable to the exuberant.
 If you already have a good TV but it’s not a smart system, there are special set top boxes you can purchase that will give you access to smart TV capabilities without having to purchase an entirely new unit.

 How to play casino games on your smart TV

 There are no specific casino apps for use with smart TV’s, but given that the best online casinos are all web-based you can play games on your smart TV directly over your Internet browser.
-Bring up the web browser on your TV and follow our links to head to any of these leading online casinos:
+Bring up the web browser on your TV and follow our links to head to any of the leading online casinos in our table above.